 Based on the RTS and pending future revisions to MREL, the SRB took a mechanical approach to calculating an informative MREL target in 2016, consisting of a Loss Absorption Amount (total P1R + P2R + CBR), a Recapitalization Amount (total P1R + P2R) and a Market Confidence Charge (CBR minus 125 basis points).
 The SRB is expected in the future to refine its methodology to calculate binding MREL targets, taking into account resolution strategies, business models and other bank specific features, whereby it also could opt for a non-risk weighted measure.
 In case of the risk weighted basis of calculating MREL targets, any fluctuation in RWAs (whether as a result of regulatory change or business environment) will not only have an impact on capital ratios but also on MREL ratios.
+On 20 December 2017, the SRB together with the national resolution authorities published its 2017 policy statement on MREL, which serves as a basis for setting consolidated MREL targets for banks under the remit of the SRB (including the Issuer).
+For the 2017 resolution planning cycle, the SRB is moving from informative targets - communicated in the 2016 MREL policy - to bank-specific binding consolidated MREL targets for the majority of the largest and most complex banks under the SRB remit, including all global systemically important institutions (G-SIIs) and banks with resolution colleges.
+The 2017 SRB MREL policy is part of a multi-year approach for establishing final MREL targets.

-Items eligible for inclusion in MREL will include an institution's own funds (within the meaning of CRD IV), along with "Eligible Liabilities", meaning liabilities which, inter alia, are issued and fully paid up, have a maturity of at least one year (or do not give the investor a right to repayment within one year), and do not arise from derivatives.
+Items eligible for inclusion in MREL will include an institution's own funds (within the meaning of CRD IV), along with "Eligible Liabilities", meaning, under currently applicable MREL requirements, liabilities which, inter alia, are issued and fully paid up, have a maturity of at least one year (or do not give the investor a right to repayment within one year), and do not arise from derivatives.